 Library services are free to Keyano College students with a valid Keyano student ID card.
-Regional Municipality of Wood Buffalo residents can borrow from the Keyano Library using a TAL (The Alberta Library) card.
+Off-campus access to library-licensed online resources is available to students following generating their My Library Account information.
+Regional Municipality of Wood Buffalo residents can borrow print items from the Keyano Library using a TAL (The Alberta Library) card.